Verra Mobility Corp (VRRM) Shares Up Despite Recent Market Volatility - News Heater

-Verra Mobility Corp (NASDAQ: VRRM)’s stock price has gone rise by 0.41 in comparison to its previous close of 19.57, however, the company has experienced a 3.15% increase in its stock price over the last five trading days.
+Verra Mobility Corp (NASDAQ: VRRM)’s stock price has increased by 1.95 compared to its previous closing price of 19.95.
+However, the company has seen a 3.93% increase in its stock price over the last five trading sessions.
 MarketBeat reported 2023-08-22 that What does getting a speed camera ticket, having your car towed and being harassed by debt collectors all have in common?
 Yes, they are miserable experiences that you hate to encounter.

 Is It Worth Investing in Verra Mobility Corp (NASDAQ: VRRM) Right Now?

-Verra Mobility Corp (NASDAQ: VRRM) has a price-to-earnings ratio of 39.89x that is above its average ratio.
-Additionally, the 36-month beta value for VRRM is 1.18.
+Verra Mobility Corp (NASDAQ: VRRM) has a higher price-to-earnings ratio of 41.29x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.18.
+Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”

-The average price predicted by analysts for VRRM is $23.40, which is $3.75 above the current price.
-The public float for VRRM is 165.35M and currently, short sellers hold a 4.80% ratio of that float.
-The average trading volume of VRRM on October 13, 2023 was 1.50M shares.
+The average price point forecasted by analysts for Verra Mobility Corp (VRRM) is $23.40, which is $3.06 above the current market price.
+The public float for VRRM is 165.35M, and currently, short sellers hold a 4.80% ratio of that float.
+The average trading volume of VRRM on October 18, 2023 was 1.52M shares.

 VRRM’s Market Performance

-VRRM stock saw an increase of 3.15% in the past week, with a monthly gain of 7.49% and a quarterly increase of -4.05%.
-The volatility ratio for the week is 1.81%, and the volatility levels for the last 30 days are 1.79% for Verra Mobility Corp (VRRM)..
-The simple moving average for the past 20 days is 3.68% for VRRM’s stock, with a 11.35% simple moving average for the past 200 days.
+VRRM stock saw an increase of 3.93% in the past week, with a monthly gain of 6.94% and a quarterly increase of -2.12%.
+The volatility ratio for the week is 1.77%, and the volatility levels for the last 30 days are 1.76% for Verra Mobility Corp (VRRM).
+The simple moving average for the last 20 days is 6.54% for VRRM stock, with a simple moving average of 14.64% for the last 200 days.

 Analysts’ Opinion of VRRM